 Note: EL=emotional labor; SA= surface acting; DA=deep acting; POS=perceived organizational support; T=training SS=supervisory support; CD=career development; TI=turnover intention.
 EE= emotional exhaustion;

-Pearson correlation analysis method is used to make standard deviations of each variable.
-The results of correlation analysis.
+Pearson correlation analysis method is used to make correlation analysis.
 It can be seen from Tab.
-4 that the correlation analysis are shown in Tab.
-4. there is no anomaly in terms of the mean and
+4 that there is no anomaly in terms of the mean and